codergirl-al/born2beroot/NOTES.md

 ### What is SELinux?

+SELinux defines access controls for the applications, processes and files on a system.
+It uses security policies, which are a set of rules that tell SELinux what can or can't be acesssed, to enforce the access allowed by a policy.

 <details>
-<summary> SELinux defines access controls for the applications, processes and files on a system.
-It uses security policies, which are a set of rules that tell SELinux what can or can't be acesssed, to enforce the access allowed by a policy. </summary>
+<summary> More info </summary>

 * SELinux checks where permissions are cached for subjects and objects using an AVC (**Access Vector Cache**)
 * In case of the inability to make a decision, it sends the request to the security server, which checks for the security content of the app or process.
 That is applied from the SELinux policy database and then permission is granted or denied.